Approximately 5 minutes to read

 Wow!
 What a twist at the end!
 I understand that this is for a contest with a word limit, but when it's over PLEASE expand on this.
 This holds a lot of promise for a novel, and is just fantabulous for a short story!! :)

-about 2 years ago Megannah Eyre said:
+over 2 years ago Megannah Eyre said:

 OMG!!
 Both Megan and I adore the works of Jane Austen!